Sumank02/Smile_Detection/README.md

 --------------------"Rinex_Project"--------------------

 Project 2: "Smile_Detection"
-Python, Image file (JPG format)
+CascadeClassifier, detectMultiScale

 - import Libraries according to the requirements
 - import haarcascade file
+- read-image
+- SaleFactor and minNeighbors are tuning parameters for better image

-This dataset is about telecome empolyees from different regions.
+--haarcascade-- Mentioned in same repository (haarcascade_smile.xml) This dataset is about telecome empolyees from different regions.

 --Required Libraries--

-- Pandas
-- Numpy
-- Matplotlib
-- Seaborn
+- cv2
-- Sickit-learn
+-